 Fluid Testing of lubricants and coolants is an economic way to find out what’s going on inside your motorhome engine, transmission, or generator, without disassembly.
 A comprehensive fluids analysis is offered by RV Inspector Pro, both as an add-on to our standard motorhome/RV inspection and as part of an ongoing program for motorhome/RV owners.
 These tests apply mostly to motorized units.
 However, some larger towables are being delivered with generators that can benefit from fluids testing.

 RV Inspector Pro only draws samples of the fluids for analysis.
 The samples are sent to a third-party laboratory, for analysis.
-We then pass on the resulting report to the client.
+The lab we use is certified to ISO/IEC 17025:2005 standards.
+The lab sends us a detailed report on the fluid condition, usually within two business days from the time they receive the fluid, and we pass on that report to the client.

 For Buyers –